 - You can refer yourself if you are worried about safety at home

 - You can be a member of the public, for example, a neighbour or relative

 - A professional person, for example, a social worker

 Requesting a visit

-If you need an urgent fire service attendance, because the fire risk is so high, and it is after 5.30pm on a weekday or it is a weekend then you should speak to the Duty Officer.
+If you need an urgent fire service attendance, because the fire risk is so high, and it is after 5.30 pm on a weekday, or it is a weekend then you should contact us.